CERTCC/SSVC/docs/adr/0005-ssvc-decision-point-group-versioning.md

-Otherwise, a change (add, remove) in decision point groups where both the role and decision being modeled are held constant SHOULD be given a new version of the existing name.
+Otherwise, a change (add, remove) in decision point groups where both the role and decision being modeled are held constant SHOULD be given a new version of the existing name according to the following rules.

 ### Increment the major version when

-- Conditions for creating a new object are not met
+- Conditions for creating a new object are not met, AND
-- Adding or removing a decision point entirely
+- Adding or removing a decision point entirely, OR
 - An existing decision point increments its major version

 ### Increment the minor version when

-- Conditions for incrementing the major version are not met
+- Conditions for incrementing the major version are not met, AND
 - An existing decision point increments its minor version

 ### Increment the patch version when

-- Conditions for incrementing the minor version are not met
+- Conditions for incrementing the minor version are not met, AND
-- An existing decision point increments its patch version
+- An existing decision point increments its patch version, OR
-- The decision point group description changes
+- The decision point group description changes, OR
 - The decision point group name changes

 ### Examples